dominictracey/redux-persist-version/README.md

 ## Redux Persist Version

-Migrate redux state between versions with redux-persist-immutable.
+Migrate redux state with a top level immutable.js Map between versions with redux-persist-immutable.

 This is forked from https://github.com/xiongxiong/redux-persist-version to add in support for redux-persist-immutable